-An Advisory Base Flood Elevation (ABFE) map was developed by FEMA for this FIRM, which shows the project sites are in the 500-year unshaded Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
-The project is in compliance with Executive Order 11988.
+An Advisory Base Flood Elevation (ABFE) map was developed by FEMA, which shows the project sites are in Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+The extent of the FFRMS floodplain was determined using the 0.2 percent flood approach.
+The project is in compliance with Executive Order 11988, as amended by Executive Order 13690 particularly section 2(a); 24 CFR Part 55.
 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Adjuntas; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The proposed project is located in the municipality of Lares; However, the proposed project is not within an area where a PFIRM was developed.
+Therefore, PFIRM was not considered in the review.

 HUD implemented new floodplain regulations under 89 FR 30850 effective June 24, 2024 which created the Federal Flood Risk Management Standard (FFRMS).
-The current project comprises non-critical actions that lie outside the 0.2-percent-annual-chance (500-year shaded flood elevation), which is the approach used for this project to comply with the FFRMS; therefore, mitigation is not required, and the project is in compliance with 24 CFR Part 55.
+The current project comprises non-critical actions that lie outside the 0.2-percent-annual-chance (500-year flood elevation), which is the approach used for this project to comply with the FFRMS; therefore, mitigation is not required and the project is in compliance with 24 CFR Part 55.